ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 sender-side scheduling construct only, or be used to specify priorities on the wire for Protocol Stacks supporting prioritization.

-Note that this property is not a per-message override of the connection Priority
+Note that this property is not a per-message override of the Connection Priority
 - see {{conn-priority}}.
 The Priority properties may interact, but can be used independently and be realized by different mechanisms; see {{priority-in-taps}}.